Udaipur Rajasthan, India Travel Guide

 Clearly express your needs to staff.
 Language barriers exist, but efforts are appreciated.

-If your needs are strict, pre-plan meals or pick accommodations that have kitchen access.
+If your needs are strict, pre-plan dishes or pick accommodations that have access to a kitchen.

 Beyond dining, Udaipur features interactive culinary experiences that deepen your appreciation for Indian food culture.